 Prepare the dressing: In a small bowl whisk together the rice vinegar, soy sauce, honey, sesame oil, garlic and ginger.
 While whisking, drizzle in the oil.
 Continue to whisk until well combined and emulsified.
 Add in salt and freshly ground pepper to taste and whisk again.
 Taste and adjust dressing according to taste.
 Set aside.

-Place the ramen noodles (discarding flavor packet) in a large zip-closure bag.
+Crush ramen: Place the ramen noodles (discarding seasoning packet) in a large zip-closure bag.
 Seal and use a rolling pin to gently crush noodles.
 Transfer to a large bowl and set aside.